Baegll/MindThrusters2/content/CHARACTERS/PCs/Ball Sack.md

 Running from [[Chastara]]'s [[For the Republic's Records]].
 Recognized [[Slender Shadow]]

+In Twilight forest, comes across a leathery skinned satyr holding a golden harp.
+They have a classic musicians duel.
+For a favor if the satyr wins, and a crystallized mic if ball sack wins

 ### Goals
 #### Short
 Explore other honorable and less criminal means of making money